-- General, Special Revenue, Debt Service and Capital Projects Funds. - Decreasing surpluses and/or increasing deficits may indicate that current revenues are not supporting current expenditures. - The rating is unfavorable due to an increase in capital expenditures over the past three fiscal years which were funded with bond proceeds.
-Bond proceeds are not included in the revenue calculation used in this financial indicator; therefore, any year in which bond proceeds are spent will have a negative impact on the indicator.
-The last three years include bond proceeds spent from the Local Option Gas Tax Revenue Bond, Series 2016, the Infrastructure Sales Surtax Revenue Bond, Series 2017 and the three Redevelopment Revenue Bonds, Series 2017.
+- General, Special Revenue, Debt Service and Capital Projects Funds. - Decreasing surpluses and/or increasing deficits may indicate that current revenues are not supporting current expenditures. - The rating is unfavorable as the City's governmental funds are below that of similar municipalities.
+This is likely due to the City's use of the Local Option Gas Tax Revenue Bond, Series 2016 and Infrastructure Sales Surtax Revenue Bond, Series 2017 proceeds.
+Since bond proceeds are not included in the revenue calculation used in this financial indicator, any year in which bond proceeds are spent will have a negative impact on the indicator.